 From a pure awards standpoint, The Godfather II outpaced the original film – nabbing awards in the aforementioned categories and additional wins for Best Director, Best Original Music and Best Production Design.
 It also holds the distinction of Robert De Niro becoming the first actor to win for performing in a language other than English.

-In both films, Vito Corleone is of vital importance.
+In both mob movies, Vito Corleone is of vital importance.
 Whereas in the original, we get Marlon Brando’s portrayal of the patriarch, De Niro’s embodiment of the character brings a vitality to the role and allows us a greater understanding into the mind of a man who would have no problem sticking a horse head in a man’s bed, but also wanted so desperately to keep his youngest son out of the life.

 As to the case of what’s better?
 That’s like choosing between the perfect sunrise and the most idyllic sunset?
 It’s a matter of mood.